Toxblh/Doors-Dotfiles/README.md

 Copy FolderItemDelegate.qml to /usr/share/plasma/plasmoids/org.kde.desktopcontainment/contents/ui/, copy notification.svg to ~/.local/share/plasma/desktoptheme/plasma-theme-modern10light-master/icons/, and copy ClockView.qml to ~/.local/share/plasma/plasmoids/org.kde.plasma.eventcalendar/contents/ui/

 In Desktop Effects in System Settings, ensure the "Maximize" effect is disabled, and "Rubberband Maximized" is enabled.
 Set the Window Open/Close Animation to Glide.

+Finally, replace /etc/profile.d/freetype2.sh with the one included in this repo, and reboot for the font rendering to better match Windows.